Coldplay: Live performances

-Coldplay are known to "make sure each tour is its own dazzling, light-up spectacular", with their visual shows making use of lasers, fireworks, confetti cannons and interactive LED wristbands.
-The latter is considered a signature piece of their performances as the band is credited with popularizing its use.
-When reviewing Live in Buenos Aires (2018), Sam Sodomsky from Pitchfork stated that it "makes a strong case for the legacy of one of the 21st century's most enduring live acts", a perspective echoed by The Guardian's Alexis Petridis after describing the band's setlists as "a bullish reminder of how [they] got, and then stayed, huge".
-Both reviewers also commented on how Martin often interacts with the public between each song's performance.
+Coldplay have been said to "make sure each tour is its own dazzling, light-up spectacular".
+Their concerts often use fireworks, lasers and confetti cannons.
+Furthermore, Pollstar stated they were the first artist to include LED wristbands in live performances.
+The group are widely credited with popularising the feature as well.
+Writing a review of Live in Buenos Aires (2018), Sam Sodomsky from Pitchfork hailed them as "one of the 21st century's most enduring live acts".
+Meanwhile, The Guardian's Alexis Petridis commented that the set lists used by the band were "a bullish reminder of how [they] got, and then stayed, huge".
+Both reviewers also noted how Martin usually interacts with the audience between each song's performance.

-For Ghost Stories Tour, however, they performed intimate sets at venues such as Royal Albert Hall and the Beacon Theatre.
+For Ghost Stories Tour (2014), however, Coldplay staged intimate sets at venues like Royal Albert Hall and the Beacon Theatre.
 The concerts made use of new features including a laser harp and the reactable.
 A similar approach was taken for Everyday Life (2019) over their environmental concerns, with the band playing small shows for charity and a special livestream at the Amman Citadel in Jordan.
-When reviewing the latter, Dan Stubbs from NME concluded "on stage is where Coldplay come alive, and where they make the most sense".
+When reviewing these shows, Dan Stubbs from NME stated "on stage is where Coldplay come alive, and where they make the most sense".
 In 2022, Champion said the Flaming Lips were instrumental in shaping their idea of how entertaining a concert can be, as the American band's tours have "a sense of wonder and sense of fun which we really respond to".